opendistro-for-elasticsearch/sql/docs/dev/SemanticAnalysis.md

 ---
 ## 2.Use Cases

-Here are a few examples of semantic check with our analyzer implemented:
+Here are a few examples of semantic check with our analyzer implemented.
+You could get a taste of what is the benefit of new semantic analyzer:

 ### 2.1 Field Does Not Exist